JanneMattila/azure-storage-demos/block-blobs/README.md

 **Important**: [BlockBlocks](https://learn.microsoft.com/en-us/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs#about-block-blobs)
 **supports Maximum block size (via Put Block) up to 4000 MiB** after Service version `Version 2019-12-12 and later` but in this example `256 MiB` file is used as example block size.
 Choose whatever makes sense in your scenario.
+You can always download file and [specify the range header](https://learn.microsoft.com/en-us/rest/api/storageservices/specifying-the-range-header-for-blob-service-operations) to read it in different ranges.

 > 268'435'456 bytes = 256 MiB = 0,25 GiB => 4000 * 256 MiB = 1000 GiB